-Accessing essential health care shouldn’t require a good lawyer.
-But too often, it does—especially when you’re pregnant.
+Accessing essential health care shouldn’t require a lawyer, but too often it does—especially when you’re pregnant.

 When dangerous laws such as abortion bans get in between patients and medical providers, it can cause lasting harm to individuals and their families.